BREMNER MINE

 We practice Leave No Trace principles and make sure to minimize our impact on the natural landscape as much as possible.

-On mountaineering trips, the latrine is commonly a crevasse or snow-pit protected from camp by a wall of snow.
+On Mountaineering and Ski Expeditions, the latrine is commonly a crevasse or snow-pit protected from camp by a wall of snow.
+You will carry out all your used toilet paper and all other sanitary products and trash.

 Your guides will instruct you on the particulars of the situation per camp to set you up for success and all possible comfort.
 Please don’t be shy to ask them questions on this matter.
 It’s a necessity that has been given lots of thought your guides are experts in ALL things outdoors!